-We invite you to experiment at the Centre for Expanded Poetics with our state-of-the-art risograph printing press.
-The risograph is high-volume digital duplicator which prints using an internalized screen printing process.
+We invite you to experiment at the Centre for Expanded Poetics with our risograph printing press.
+The risograph is high-volume digital duplicator driven by an internalized screen printing process.
 The risograph can copy from physical or digital originals and can print on paper-weights from newsprint to cardstock.
-With two internal print drums for simultaneous colour printing, five colours (red, yellow, blue, green, black, & fluorescent pink), professional cutting & binding equipment for bookmaking, a variety of papers for student use, and trained risograph technician on-hand, we look forward to creating increasingly creative & innovate student projects.
+With two internal print drums for simultaneous colour printing, five colours (red, yellow, blue, green, black, & fluorescent pink), professional cutting & binding equipment for bookmaking, a variety of papers for student use, and trained risograph technician on-hand, we look forward to creating creative & innovate student projects.

 meet the risograph